SaylBlessings/GCP-Monitoring-Metrics/README.md

 ### Architecture

-1) Cloud Scheduler - For each metric export we will create new cloud scheduler that contains the required information of the export job the message body and to manage the HTTP trigger.
+1) Cloud Scheduler - For each metric export I will create new cloud scheduler that contains the required information of the export job the message body and to manage the HTTP trigger.

 2) Cloud Function - This function is responsible for executing the export step using the information provided by the cloud scheduler and triggered by HTTP endpoint, and loading the data into the BigQuery.